godcanfly/CarND-Vehicle-Detection/project_report.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and... spatial_size=(32, 32),hist_bins=32, orient=9, pix_per_cell=8, cell_per_block=2, hog_channel='ALL',colorspace = 'YUV'

+spatial_size=(32, 32),hist_bins=32, orient=11, pix_per_cell=16, cell_per_block=2, hog_channel='ALL',colorspace = 'YUV'

+and serveral other value, and later I still use the first option

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using the combination feature of hog, spatial and hist against its car or not car label

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search random window positions at  scales from 0.5-3.5  all over the image and came up with this  scales = [1,1.5,2,2.5,3,3.5], and also use    ystart = 400 ystop = 656 to avoid some false detection.

 ![alt text][image3]